mysticmode/sorcia/README.md

 ```
 and change the `git.example.com` to your domain address.

-Now check if there is any problem with our Nginx config by
+Now check if there is any problem with your Nginx config by
 ```
 sudo nginx -t
 ```